CSCfi/csc-user-guide/GETTING_STARTED.md

 <details>
 <summary>With <strong>Option 2, GUI</strong> comes: <strong>Suggestion 1, VS Code</strong>  (click to expand)</summary>

-## Installing Visual Studio Code
+## Visual Studio Code

+### Installation

-For "Free/Libre Open Source Software Binaries of VS Code" with telemetry disabled, have a look at [_VS Codium_](https://vscodium.com).
+>For "Free/Libre Open Source Software Binaries of VS Code" with telemetry disabled, have a look at [_VS Codium_](https://vscodium.com).
 For information on telemetry data collection in _Visual Studio Code_, please see [Visual Studio Code Telemetry](https://code.visualstudio.com/docs/getstarted/telemetry).

 The installation procedure for _Microsoft_ Visual Studio Code is as follows: